code-423n4/2022-10-zksync-findings/data/Josiah-Q.md

 [`ReentrancyGuard.sol`](https://github.com/code-423n4/2022-10-zksync/blob/main/ethereum/contracts/common/ReentrancyGuard.sol)

 ## L1BRIDGE COULD BE BRICKED
 When unlocking funds for the valid withdraw request from L2, there is no added measures to detect any malicious attacks that could drain the contract balance if the attacker managed to dodge the verification system.
+Hackers could exploit via numerous attacking surfaces using low level proofs to hijack the tree system to receive token/ETH from L1 simply because there is a long enough delay to synchronize states on chain.
 An active contract balance check should be in place and pause `finalizeWithdrawal()` if a drastic drop in contract balance was detected.

+It would be too late when `safeTransfer` or `_withdrawFunds()` reverted considering all funds would have been drained.
+This is a prevailing issue in cross-chain non-atomic transfer.

 ## DOS ON UNBOUNDED LOOP
 Unbounded loop could lead to OOG (Out of Gas) denying the users' of needed services.
 Here are some instances found.